 Pets are prohibited at the ride; however, service animals are welcome.

-Q: Can I leave my bike overnight at Tully Stadium?
+Q: Can I leave my bike overnight at Energy Corridor Park Row?

-Cyclists are permitted to leave their bikes overnight at Tully stadium on Friday, April 27.
+Cyclists are permitted to leave their bikes overnight at Energy Corridor Park Row on Friday, April 27.
 On-site security is provided.
 Bikes will be available for pick-up on Friday until 10:00pm and on Saturday morning starting at 5:00am.

 Q: Are food and beverages provided for cyclists and official volunteers during the BP MS 150?